Zennet wants YOUR machines for tradable supercomputer cloud

 - Bob tells Alice what hardware he has available, the two negotiate a price, and after payment is made Bob creates a virtual machine that Alice accesses over SSH.

-A micropayments protocol in Xennet measures usage and transfers the coins that Bob and Alice have agreed on.
+A micropayments protocol in Zennet measures usage and transfers the coins that Bob and Alice have agreed on.

-The open-source-based system uses the lightweight Docker virtualisation tool, the Xennet-os Linux distribution, Xennet's own code to manage the containers, client daemons (xennetd and xennet-qt), the blockchain software (xencoind and xencoin-qt).
+The open-source-based system uses the lightweight Docker virtualisation tool, the Zennet-os Linux distribution, Zennet's own code to manage the containers, client daemons (Zennetd and Zennet-qt), the blockchain software (xencoind and xencoin-qt).
 The Phoronix benchmarking suite is used for benchmarking.

-While Xennet doesn't envisage its XenCoin existing as a standalone crypto-currency, the organisation does say users could monetise XenCoin by using it to buy time to mine Bitcoins. ®
+While Zennet doesn't envisage its XenCoin existing as a standalone crypto-currency, the organisation does say users could monetise XenCoin by using it to buy time to mine Bitcoins. ®